 Babysitting an older child around the ages of seven or eight requires less physically and more socially.
 Sometimes the hardest thing with children at this age is entertaining.
 This is why I would focus on kids this age.

 When I am babysitting my priority is the safety of your child.
 I will never do anything that is dangerous.
 It’s one thing to put myself in a dangerous situation but it is something else to put someone else’s child in a dangerous situation.
 That is just selfish and irresponsible.

 Some people with a disability will let your kids play outside but I am not comfortable with it.

 There are so many indoor activities that are fun without needing to have the paramedics on speed dial.
-When I say there are activities that can be done indoors, that does not mean watching the TV all day.
-No, that is just laziness.
+No, that does mean giving your kid the TV remote and watching television all day that is just laziness.

 Some activities are crafts, story time, or playing with barbies or legos.
 I’d make sure there were plenty of options to redirect them with for the times they were bored or wanted to go outside.

 The only time I would maybe consider letting them go outside is if they were older and well-behaved.
 I’d also make sure it was a fenced yard with no pool so I didn’t have to worry about anyone drowning.
 Chances are if they did fall in I wouldn’t be able to save them.
 It’s just another scenario of needing to understand what you’re capable of to ensure everyone’s safety.